CkTD/MiBlog/readme.md

     python server.py
     ```

 To add, delete or modify, just change the categories and files in `/docs` folder and run one of the following command:

 - `./gentool.py update_category`
 - `./gentool.py update_article`
 - `./gentool.py update_all`

 Any of this command will update the database according to the content in `/docs` folder.
 But won't delete anything in database that has been deleted in  `/docs` folder.
-However, you can specify arguement `delete=True` to delete them.
+However, you can specify arguement `delete` to delete them.

 ## Use at your own risk!